michaelgambold/pi-garage/UPGRADING.md

 ## Upgrading to version 1.8.0+

 - Mobile apps now support multiple configs.
 A migration tool has been created that should perform the migration automatically.
   However if this does not occur the configuration will have to be setup again.
+- It has been observed with a low number of users that the mobile app may have to be force closed after migration to this version.

 ## Upgrading to version 1.7.0+